 Tri-Village Self Storage Has Winter Storage Solutions

-Tri-Village Self Storage has climate controlled storage units in the Louisville, KY and Columbus, OH area!
+Tri-Village Self Storage has climate controlled storage units in the Columbus, OH area!
 If you’re looking for storage outside of the Columbus, OH area, we also have storage facilities near Polaris and in Plain City, OH.
 Our storage facilities have 5×5 and 5×10 storage units, perfect for storing a lawn mower, grill, basketball hoop and other outdoor items.
 Reserve your storage unit today!